create harmony with painting color schemes

 If we use single pigment colors, our mixed colors will be good for mixing more clean, clear colors.

-To get a compliment + one half right color scheme, move two spaces to the right of either complimentary color.
+To get a complement + one half right color scheme, move two spaces to the right of either complementary color.

 The third color adds more interest to the painting.
 And it provides more variation in the mixed colors.